-Prepares professionals for positions in non-governmental organizations (NGOs) and private non–profit organizations that specialize in social sector programs and projects.
+This specialization prepares professionals for leadership roles in non-governmental organizations (NGOs) and private non–profit organizations specializing in social sector programs.
 Courses explore the important role that nonprofits play in helping to solve social problems.
-Students learn how to adapt business and entrepreneurial skills to the nonprofit sector to:
+Students learn how to adapt business and entrepreneurial skills to the nonprofit sector.

 Communicating Public Policy

-Prepares professionals to be effective media specialists and public relations experts for positions in government agencies or organizations that disseminate information to the general public.
-In–class and extra–curricular activities are designed to prepare students to address current issues relevant to public awareness campaigns and media regulation.
+Students develop expertise to work as media specialists and public relations experts for positions in government agencies or organizations that provide information to the general public.
+In-class and extracurricular activities are designed to prepare students to address current issues relevant to public awareness campaigns and media regulation.

-An applied master’s project is a cornerstone of the program.
-Under the guidance of their faculty advisor, students develop a project relevant to their concentration area.
-The project allows each student to develop in–depth expertise about a chosen topic.
-The topic should be such that they can integrate and apply many of the concepts learned in their core and elective courses.
-Some participants may travel to their home offices during the winter 3–week recess to collect data and work on their projects.
-Others may make site visits to U.S. organizations for comparative purposes or to collect practical data.
+Completion of an applied master’s project is a key element of the IPPAM program.
+Under the guidance of a faculty advisor, students develop a project relevant to their area of concentration.
+The project helps students develop in–depth expertise about a chosen topic to which they integrate and apply many of the concepts learned in their core and elective courses.
+Some participants may travel to their home offices during the winter recess to collect data and work on the project.
+Others may make site visits to U.S. organizations for comparative purposes or to collect data.

-The diagram below illustrates how the various skill areas emphasized by the program (data analysis, policy design and implementation, management expertise, program evaluation) are integrated into the various courses.
+The diagram below illustrates how various skill areas emphasized in the program (data analysis, policy design and implementation, management expertise, program evaluation) are integrated into the IPPAM courses.